-Our Pre-School room is a large open plan room taking up to thirty two children a day aged three to five years.
-It has a happy, welcoming, working environment which promotes stimulation and confidence for each individual.
+Our Little Monkeys (Pre-School) room is a large open plan area which can accommodate 40 children.
+The adult to child ratio is 1:8.
+It has a happy, welcoming, working environment which promotes stimulation and confidence for each child.

 Highly Qualified Staff

 The room supervisor is Mrs Karen Davies.
-Karen is a Level 6 qualified practitioner with many years experience in childcare.
+Karen is a Level 6 Early Years Practitioner with many years experience in childcare.
 Working alongside Karen are four other members of staff who are qualified at NVQ Level 3 or above.

 The Learning and Development Environment

 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.
 These 7 areas are used to plan your child’s learning and activities.
 All activities provided are suited to your child’s unique needs.
 Children in the EYFS learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and out.

 We have good links with our partner school.
 (St Thomas’ CE Primary School).

 In our pre-school room we have access to an interactive white board that the children love to use.
 It has access to the internet (controlled by staff) and has lots of educational programmes available.

 We encourage you as parents to be involved as much as possible with your child’s learning and development while here at nursery.
 We ask that you record any special “WOW” moments where your child achieved something for the first time while away from the nursery setting.

 Information collected from home is used to partly judge how your child is doing across the seven areas of learning.
 All the fun activities that you do with your child at home are important in supporting their learning and development while here at nursery.